 Floor Action.
-Following extended negotiations between the White House and Republican and Democratic leaders in the Senate, the Senate approved Senate Amendment 3401, a broader trade package including ATPA extension, trade promotion ("fast track") authority for the President, and trade adjustment assistance for workers displaced by trade agreements.
-H.R.
-3009 in the broadened form was subsequently approved by a 66-30 vote.
+Following extended negotiations between the White House and Republican and Democratic leaders in the Senate, on May 23, 2002, the Senate approved Senate Amendment 3401 to H.R.
+3009, a broader trade package including ATPA extension, trade promotion ("fast track") authority for the President, and trade adjustment assistance for workers displaced by trade agreements.
+The same day, the Senate approved H.R.
+3009, as amended, by a 66-30 vote.